-AirAsia chief apologizes for video in support of Malaysia's Najib
+AirAsia shares fall after chief apologizes for backing Malaysia's Najib

 “Within 24 hours, we were summoned by the (regulator) Malaysian Aviation Commission and told to cancel all those flights.
 That put us again under tremendous pressure,” Fernandes said, adding that his airline had added 120 flights.

+The Malaysian Aviation Commission said in a statement on its website that it considered Fernandes’ claims to be “serious allegations” and it had launched an immediate investigation.

-Reporting by A. Ananthalakshmi; Editing by Michael Perry
+Reporting by A. Ananthalakshmi in Kuala Lumpur; additional reporting by Jamie Freed in Singapore; Editing by Michael Perry